charles-uno/Bloodlines/06_nonplayer_characters.md

 Each stegosaurus is an Incredible NPC – they have five wounds each.
 Their description is as follows:

-> Stegosauruses are armored lizards with rows of bony plates on their backs
+> Stegosauruses are massive lizards with rows of bony plates on their backs
 > and sharp spikes at the end of their tails.
 Fully grown they stand two
 > armspans tall and five armspans long, though their tiny heads are held just
 > off the ground.